 - The Ordinary Ascorbyl Glucoside Solution 12%: pH 6.0-7.0

-- The Ordinary Ethylated Ascorbic Acid 15% Solution: Not pH-dependent
+- The Ordinary Ethylated Ascorbic Acid 15% Solution: Water-free

-Again, if you can't be bothered worrying about the whole pH business, feel free to simplify your life and use these ingredients at different times of day!
+Of course, if you want to take a slower, gentler approach—or if you can't be bothered worrying about this whole pH business—feel free to simplify your life and apply these ingredients at different times of day or on alternate days.

 Shop Editor’s Picks